 How Does Divorce Affect A Child’s Life

 Divorce can be one of the most painful experiences in life.
 It can also impact the life of your child.
 Fortunately, you can still do something about it.
+Whether you are starting divorce proceedings with divorce law attorneys, or you are just discussing it, your children will take notice and be affected in a variety of ways.

 Mental health issues